Minimally Invasive Solution: Direct Lateral Interbody Fusion

 - Available technology

-Where XLIF differs from other interbody fusion techniques is the procedure itself.
-XLIF allows the patient to return to full agility at a much faster pace than most spinal surgeries.
+Where LLIF differs from other interbody fusion techniques is the procedure itself.
+LLIF allows the patient to return to full agility at a much faster pace than most spinal surgeries.
 Typically, a patient will be able to walk around after one post-operative day, and depending on their specific treatment plan, they may be ready to return to work within a few short weeks of recovery.